Adjust Visualizations Using the Visualizer

 Visualizer Options

-1. On the 3D Settings Plugin → Groups tab, select the dropdown carrot next to System Designation to open the Visualizer menu.
+1. On the 3D Settings → Groups tab, select the drop-down arrow immediately below the Groups, Camera Tools and Scenes tabs to open the Visualizer menu.

-2. Select the System Designation (default) visualizer to view each loaded system in a different color.
+2. Select the System Designation (default) visualizer to view each loaded system in a different static color.

-3. Select the Disco Visualizer to view colorized representations of system flows and statuses.
+3. Select Disco to view colorized representations of system flows and statuses.

 4. Choose the Custom option to colorize a component group for easier identification.